 The display has three positions: half up, for overexposure, half down for under, and both together for a shape I cannot name, that marks correct exposure.
 All that in phosphoric green.
 The exposure guide is activated via a lever on the lens assembly by the left, where you would expect to find a lens release catch, only here the lens is threaded.
 The lever can be half-pressed for momentarily display, or fully pushed down where it stays on.
 It has to be disengaged to switch off, as I don’t think there is an auto-shutoff.

 The meter indicator is the only feature to use a battery.
 The battery is installed in an odd place, at the backplate.
-It was meant to use two PX-640, total 5.4V, unavailable anymore.
+It was meant to use two PX-640, a total of 5.4V, unavailable anymore.
 You can use two LR44 or equivalent, with two matching adapters, available online.
-I used a homemade adapter, similar to the one for Electro rangefinder.
+I used a homemade adapter, similar to the one for the Electro rangefinder.
 I believe there is a model variation using one battery but haven’t seen one.

 The camera I have is about 45 years old.
-Operating as it should, evidence to the quality Yashica invested in their cameras.
+Operating as it should, evidence of the quality Yashica invested in their cameras.
 I can hardly remember a West European camera of such an age that did not need attention, let alone East German or Soviet.
 Seals are good, mirror clean, and meter responsive.
 The battery chamber needed the customary scrubbing, as well as the thread on both cover and body.
 This is the former owner’s fault, not Yashica.